 The non-trade balances are unsecured, interest-free and repayable on demand.
 The amount owing is to be settled in cash.

 19. AMOUNT OWING BY RELATED PARTIES

-The amounts owing are non-trade in nature, unsecured, interest-free and repayable on demand.
-The amounts owing are to be settled in cash.
+The amount owing was non-trade in nature, unsecured, interest-free and repayable on demand.
+The amount owing was settled in cash.

 20. SHORT-TERM INVESTMENTS WITH FINANCIAL INSTITUTIONS